Contents

 If you generally get quite poor signal, you can switch to the 2.4GHz wireless network, as it generally works better over long distances.

-But if you’ve got a really big house, you might need to get a WiFi range extender.
-These products take your current WiFi signal and boost it, giving you better speeds and greater reliability.
+But if you’ve got a really big house, you might need to get a mesh WiFi system.
+These products give you the ability to place multiple WiFi access points around the property, helping you get better signal no matter where you are.

 They can cost a decent amount, but are pretty easy to set up.
-If you’ve got signal problems and can’t find a better spot for your router, they’re definitely worth a try.
+If you’ve got signal problems and can’t find a better spot for your router, mesh WiFi is definitely worth a try.

 4. Move your router